samheckle/hunter-web-projection-1-su26/class_02/Class_02.md

 At the end of every class, we will upload our code to GitHub.
 This is 5 steps you will do at the end of every class.
 You will be running commands in your CLI interface.
 You should be typing these out to build muscle memory!

-1. Open the Terminal / GitBash application.
+1. Open the Terminal / GitBash application by right clicking your `web-production-1` folder on your computer and selecting "Open in Terminal" / "Open in GitBash (this might be nested under the more options menu)"
 2. `git status` → check all the files that were changed from the last version
 3. `git add .` → adds all the changed files. if you have a file you do not want added, you need to manually type the files you do want instead of the `.`
 4. `git commit -m "you must change this message"` → names the version we are about to upload.
 Everything inside the `""` will be what the version is named.
 This should be a useful message, something along the lines of `"class 2 upload"`.
 It will be different every time you upload!